 - Emotional mastery.

-Most importantly, while winners may love earning a reward or getting public recognition, they consider winning an attitude.
+Most importantly, while winners may love earning a reward or public recognition, they consider winning an attitude.
 And they love proving to themselves they can set and surpass self-defined goals that bring them one step closer to success.

 What Is a Winning Mindset?